The ROOT mathematical libraries consist of the following components:

 This interface offers the same functionality as the base function and additionally the calculation of the derivative.
 It only adds the double

 the user to implement.
-This method must implement the derivative of the function with respect to the variable indicated with the second parameter.
+This method must implement the derivative of the function with respect to the variable in the first parameter array at the position indicated by the second parameter.

 Example for the implementation of a multi-dimensional gradient function.